HoerTech-gGmbH/openMHA/COMPILATION.md

 The compilation may take a while.

-To start openMHA, you need to start a MinGW-64 bash shell and navigate to the openMHA/bin directory, then type ./mha.exe.
+To start the self-compiled openMHA, you need to start a MinGW-64 bash shell and navigate to the openMHA/bin directory, then type ./mha.exe.
+Not doing this often results in MHA not being able to find all necessary DLLs.
+This is also the reason why a normally started Octave session will not be able to connect to the MHA.
+In order for Octave to connect to the MHA you have to start Octave from the MinGW-64 bash shell using a command line like **/c/Octave/Octave->>version<</mingw64/bin/octave-gui.exe --gui**.
+Additionally, Octave uses Java to connect to the MHA, refer to https://jdk.java.net/ for installing the Java openJDK for 64-bit Windows.
+Then, add the bin directory to the system PATH and create the JAVA_HOME environment variable to point to the parent directory of that bin directory.
+With the JDK installed Octave might warn you upon installation that it is not able to find Java, ignore that.

 ## IV.
 Regeneration of the documentation on Linux: